Curriculum Digest

 This six-semester course covers clinical and interprofessional communication, utilization of the Problem-Based Medical Record, teamwork, and collaboration, ethics, reflective practice, intercultural awareness, mindfulness and mental wellbeing, professional identity, practice management and business and personal finances.
 Each successive course will cover the same topics in increasing depth and complexity.

-Clinical Skills II: 1 credit hour (01-1525) Lecture and Laboratory
+Clinical Skills II: 1 credit hour (01-525) Lecture and Laboratory

-This six-semester course engages students in the application and integration of knowledge acquired across the DVM program.
+This course engages students in the application and integration of knowledge acquired across the DVM program.
 Using deliberate practice and feedback, the course involves development of manual dexterity, safe handling and restraint and physical exam of common domestic animals (canine, feline, equine, bovine and ovine/caprine).
 Students will also have immersive observational experiences in clinical practice to better understand the skills they learn within the context of clinical practice.

 Semester 3